Home » Repurposed Furniture » Queen Anne Coffee Table | Three New Projects

 paint underneath of coffee table

-Attach Table Top with Pocket Screws
+Attach the Table Top with Pocket Screws

 pocket hole screws